umanovskis/baremetal-arm/doc/05_cmake.md

 arm-none-eabi-gdb -x gdbscript
 ```

+If you're using a Linux distribution from 2018 or later (Ubuntu 18.04 or Debian 10 for example), there might be no `arm-none-eabi-gdb`.
+In that case, run `gdb-multiarch` instead (after installing with `sudo apt-get install gdb-multiarch` if needed).

 Now you have GDB running and displaying `(gdb)`, its command prompt.
 You can set a breakpoint using the `break` command, let's try to set one in the `main` function, and then continue execution with `c` (short for `continue`):

 ```